pointfreeco/swift-composable-architecture/README.md

 * [Todos](./Examples/Todos)
 * [Voice memos](./Examples/VoiceMemos)

 Looking for something more substantial?
-Check out the source code for [isowords](https://github.com/pointfreeco/isowords), an iOS word search game built in SwiftUI and the Composable Architecture.
+Check out the source code for [isowords][gh-isowords], an iOS word search game built in SwiftUI and the Composable Architecture.

 ## Basic Usage